raspberrypilearning/rocket-launch/en/quiz1/question_1.md

   --- feedback ---

-Nto quite, a `for` loop runs through the sequence of items it is given in order.
+Not quite, a `for` loop runs through the sequence of items it is given in order.
 Because `range()` gives an ordered sequence from 0 to the number it is passed, that is the order you would expect to see printed out by this `for` loop.

   --- /feedback ---